tuomaseerola/tuomaseerola.github.io/book.md

 <img src="../images/music_and_science_cover_sm.png" align="right" />

-Book titled _Music and Science: A Guide to Empirical Research_ will be published in 2024 by [Routledge](https://www.routledge.com).
+Book titled _Music and Science: A Guide to Empirical Research_ is published by [Routledge](https://www.routledge.com) (November 2024).

 The book is aimed as an introductory text to music undergraduates, postgraduates, and students in related disciplines.
+See preview and contents at the [publisher page](https://doi.org/10.4324/9781003293804).

 The digital materials are available as [Quarto](https://quarto.org) notebooks with code examples in [R](https://www.r-project.org) or [Python](https://www.python.org).
 All code is available at [https://tuomaseerola.github.io/emr/](https://tuomaseerola.github.io/emr/)